karolsudol/birdie/README.md

 1. `TravelPlan`: escrow and crowd-funding service: where user creates campaign(s) against flywallet travel-plan(s).

-   - User creates a `WEB3-TravelPlan` against `Flywallet-TravelPlan` that locks funds in escrow service.
+   - User creates a `WEB3-TravelPlan` against `WEB2-TravelPlan` that locks funds in escrow service.
    - Contributions can be made ad hoc by anyone or/and scheduled with `PaymentPlan` contract.
-   - User can claim specific `Plan` that will result in funds to be withdawn to Flywallet web3-wallet address, followed by the actual booking.
+   - User can claim specific `Plan` that will result in funds to be withdawn to flight operator web3-wallet address, followed by the actual booking.

 2. `PaymentPlan`: A companion object that allows any user to schedule payments to specific `TravelPlan`(s).